Most cold emails end up in the spam folders or trash – never to be seen again.

 - The action you want your recipient to take

-8. Inject Humor
+11. Inject Humor

-A Litmus study found that email marketers have approximately three seconds to grab a recipient’s attention before they delete a message [4].
+A Litmus study found that email marketers have approximately three seconds to grab a recipient’s attention before they delete a message.
+[2]

 Adding humor or funny trigger words to your cold email subject lines or content helps you stand out and showcases your brand’s personality.
+When your service or product is uplifting, personal, playful, and fun, there’s room for a casual, fresh tone to engage with readers.

-9. Strike the Right Tone
+12. Strike the Right Tone

 Don’t be obnoxious or aggressive.
 And don’t trash-talk your competitors in the industry.